Kia XCeed Review

 At first glance, the XCeed doesn’t really look like an SUV.
 However, it’s actually wider, longer and taller than the Ceed hatchback on which it’s based.
 Honest.

-It’s mainly good news for the XCeeds’s passengers: those in the front have lots of space, while only tall adults will find knee room in the back tight.
+It’s mainly good news for the XCeeds’s passengers.
+Those in the front have lots of space, while only tall adults will find knee room in the back tight.
 The boot is generous, too.

 Nobody buys a small SUV to get their driving kicks, and don’t expect to get any from the XCeed.
 More importantly, it’s comfortable and quiet – just don’t expect it to raise your pulse.

-The Kia XCeed will eventually be available with five different engines – petrol, diesel and a plug-in hybrid.
-The petrols start with a turbocharged 1.0-litre, which produces 120hp.
-That’s the slowest engine of the range, but won’t feel out of its depth in town and should manage around 45mpg if driven carefully.
-Ultimately, it’s the best option if most of your driving is urban.
+The petrol engine range kicks off with a turbocharged 1.0-litre unit, which produces 120hp.
+It’s the slowest engine of the range, but doesn’t feel out of its depth in town and should manage around 45mpg if driven carefully.
+Ultimately, it’s the best option if most of your driving is to and from the shops.

 If you really can’t live with the 1.0-litre’s fairly lethargic performance, there’s also a turbocharged 1.4 with 140hp.
 It feels perkier and smoother but does use a little more fuel in town.

 If you’re doing mainly motorway miles, or often travel long distances, it’ll make more sense to buy a diesel.
 There are a couple of 1.6-litre engines to choose between.
 The first, with 115hp and fuel economy of 52mpg, feels a little bit sluggish from a standstill, but you’re better off spending a little more and going for the 136hp version.
 It doesn’t just feel noticeably quicker – such as when accelerating from 50-70mph on the motorway – it’ll also return slightly better fuel economy of around 50mpg.